 - After power-up testing is complete, all documentation is updated, all discrepancies are logged, any final assembly procedures are completed, and the proper certifications are applied, the control panel is now ready for packaging and shipping.

-The last step for every panel is to log every discrepancy both for the technician’s records and for the components/vendors records.
+The last step for every industrial control panel is to log every discrepancy both for the technician’s records and for the components/vendors records.
 Should we find certain types of errors are becoming more prevalent, we will perform a root cause analysis to determine what steps are necessary to reverse the trend.

-Our ultimate goal is to provide flawless control panels to every customer, every time.
-To do that, we surround ourselves with a highly skilled and highly trained staff and log data throughout the process.
+Our ultimate goal is to provide flawless industrial control panels to every customer, every time.
+To do that, we surround ourselves with a highly skilled and highly trained staff and meticulously log data throughout the process.
 We review the data continuously and act on it accordingly.
 That is what makes us unique.
-We are not a panel shop, we are a lean manufacturing facility who builds custom control panels.
+We are not a panel shop, we are a lean manufacturing facility that builds custom control panels.